Skip to content

 A review of camera settings

 What are these?
-They are shutter speed, aperture, and ISO.
-Let’s look at the basics.
+They’re shutter speed, aperture, and ISO.
+Let’s look at them.

 The longer you keep the shutter open, there more light hits the sensor.
 It can also have another effect.
 Keeping it open can create motion blur and those fabulous light trails.
 This is very important.